Dracula-101/Nesters/docs/SUPABASE_SETUP.md

 - Navigate to the SQL tab and run the following SQL commands to create the required tables.

 - Make sure to create a `prod` using the following commands and navigate to Project Settings > Data API and add the prod schema to Exposed schemas and extra search paths.

+- Install the PostGIS extension in the Supabase Dashboard in the `gis` schema.

 - Install postgres client in your system and run the following commands to create the tables and copy from the `connection url` from supabase.